ronkuby-mage/fire-mage-simulation/README.md

 ![](./data/pictures/scenario_editor.png)
 Within the **Mages** section you can changes the stats and other information for each mage.
 From left to right -- The stats should be entered as from gear/enchant only for spell power, hit, and crit.
 Int should be entered as base value + gear, with no buffs.
 The trinket section informs the sim which active trinkets are available.
 Next are indicators for the UDC set bonus and whether the mage can receive PI.
 For now, only one PI can be available.  *Target* indicates whether that mage's personal DPS and their share of the ignite are included in the output.
 If you want to see the expected output for only one mage on the team, check the *target* box for them only.
 On the far right (for the bottom mage) are buttons that increase or decrease the number of mages.

 The **Rotation** section has an initial fixed set of rotation command that each mage attempts to cast when the fight start.
 Abilities that are not available to a mage are not cast and do not expend any time.
 For example if "mqg" is on the list but a mage doesn't have Mind Quickening Gem, when they get to that cast in the sequence it is ignored.
 The *Special* section assigns one or more mage to a continuing rotation in which usually scorch is cast given a set of conditions.
 Other mages spam the default spell once the initial rotation is complete.
 Details about the *special* rotations are given in the tooltip.
-After the initial rotation, and unless contradicted by a special ruleset, abilities that are on cooldown (combustion, trinkets, etc...) will be cast when they become available.
+After the initial rotation, and unless contradicted by a special ruleset, abilities that are on cooldown (combustion, trinkets, etc...) will be recast when they become available.

 ### Stat Weights/Distribution Run
 In the bottom right scenario selection panel, type in "weight_mage" for Scenario 1, and then press "Load".
 Switch to the Simulation tab and run the sim with default paramters.
 The output should look like this: